tassioplima/automation-ci/README.md

 # Cocus

-Automation project with Java + Gradle on Browser Stack and Github Action as a CI doing remote mobile test
+Automation project with Java + Gradle on Browser Stack and Github Action as a CI doing remote mobile test, as well I used PageObject and PageFactory.

 ![Appium Execution](https://github.com/tassioplima/automation-java-gradle/workflows/Gradle/badge.svg)